karaatfullstack/2023-Senior-Phase/Week 1/Portfolio-Enrich-Piece.md

-## Portfolio Enrichment Piece
+## Portfolio Enrichment Piece (Instructor)

 This should be discussed sometime week 1, since students need to come up with a topic by week 3
-- This same page exists in week 3 as well
+- This same page exists in week 3 as well - that's the version to share with students

 ### Learning Objectives